JaedanC/pygui/README.md

 ## Developing pygui

-To develop pygui, it's important that setps 1-3 are completed.
+To develop pygui, it's important that steps 1-3 are completed.

 After that, you can then begin to modify the bindings.
 More on that in the next section.
 But for now, let's look at how you would generate the bindings: